inno-devops-labs/F23-core-course-labs/app_go/README.md

 4. **Docker Build & Push:** A Docker image of the application is built and pushed to Docker Hub.

 The CI workflow is automatically triggered on pushes to the `app_go` directory or changes to the workflow file (`app_go.yml`).
 It helps maintain code quality and ensures that the application runs smoothly.

+## Endpoints description

+### Endpoint: /
+* Description: This endpoint increments a counter each time it is called and returns the current time in Moscow.
+It also writes the current counter value to a file named 'visits'.
+* HTTP Method: GET
+* Response: A string containing the current time in Moscow and the number of times the endpoint has been called.

+### Endpoint: /visits
+* Description: This endpoint returns the current counter value.
+The counter is incremented each time the root endpoint (/) is called.
+* HTTP Method: GET
+* Response: A string containing the current counter value.